 It was sweaty work, even on a cool day, but so rewarding to see it done.
 We had enough leftover rhizomes to plant another bed on the other side of the stone wall.
 Next spring we should have twice the blossoms!

-Learn more about growing iris.
-See the Almanac’s Iris Growing Guide.
+Learn more about growing irises in the Almanac’s Iris Growing Guide.